 Icelandic people take their bathing very seriously – so you will find a pool complex, complete with a series of heated bathing pools and a sauna, in every community on the island.

 I stripped down to my swimmers and spent a couple of hours alternating between pools and tubs in Hella and it was lovely.
-Sure, the local pools might not look as striking as the Blue Lagoon but I can testify the fact that you come out feeling like a million bucks.
+Sure, the local pools might not look as striking as the Blue Lagoon but I can testify to the fact that you come out feeling like a million bucks.

 Attend a Viking Feast at the Saga Center